gbotev1/haplotype-phasing/README.md

 # Running
 In order to run the parallel solver, follow the following steps:

-1. Run either the simulateFragmentMatrix.py script with the "--shortfmt true" option to enable short fragments or the simulate.py script, and remember the absolute path to the resultant SNP matrix text file.
+1. Run either the simulateFragmentMatrix.py script (deprecated) or the simulate.py script, and remember the absolute path to the resultant SNP matrix text file.

 2. Configure the makefile to match your machine setup.